ChnitifaSalah-eddine/Numerical-methods-in-C-language/README.md

-# Numerical-methods-C-language
+# Numerical methods in C language
-Numerical methods and C language / Méthodes numériques et langage C
+Numerical methods and C language